DataDog/managed-kubernetes-auditing-toolkit/README.md

  | | | | | | |   <  | (_| | | |_
  |_| |_| |_| |_|\_\  \__,_|  \__|

-2023/04/12 00:35:10 Connected to EKS cluster mkat-cluster 2023/04/12 00:35:10 Testing if IMDS is accessible to pods by creating a pod that attempts to access it 2023/04/12 00:35:15 IMDS is accessible and allows any pod to retrieve credentials for the AWS role eksctl-mkat-cluster-nodegroup-ng-NodeInstanceRole-AXWUFF35602Z
+2023/07/11 21:56:19 Connected to EKS cluster mkat-cluster 2023/07/11 21:56:19 Testing if IMDSv1 and IMDSv2 are accessible from pods by creating a pod that attempts to access it 2023/07/11 21:56:23 IMDSv2 is accessible: any pod can retrieve credentials for the AWS role eksctl-mkat-cluster-nodegroup-ng-NodeInstanceRole-AXWUFF35602Z
+2023/07/11 21:56:23 IMDSv1 is not accessible to pods in your cluster: able to establish a network connection to the IMDS, but no credentials were returned
 ```

 ## FAQ